INRIM/vlanman/README.md

 ```bash
 docker volume create gsheets-vlan-gen
 ```
-4. Create a configuration JSON file, containing the list of the VLANs and their associated informations.
+4. Create JSON file with the list of the VLANs and their associated informations.
 This file will be called `list_vlans.json`.
-For example:
+For example, you can edit the [example_list_vlans.json](example_list_vlans.json) file:
 ```json
 [
     {